 Research

 Throughout the assignment research will be conducted using the DOT framework.
-We primarily wish to create a tool find out what the main pain points are in the development process of Azure pipelines, and how can using static analysis.
+We primarily wish to create a tool that will eliminate or reduce pain points.

+To manage the scope of the project we first need to find out what the main pain points even are, in the development process of Azure pipelines, and how they can be alleviated by using static analysis.
 In other words, how can we best alleviate frustration without running the pipeline.

 The main question for the project will be: